GoryGrey/RSE/src/cpp_kernel/single_torus/README.md

 - ✅ You want the **simplest possible architecture**

 **Performance Characteristics**:
-- Throughput: 16.8M events/sec (single kernel)
-- Latency: ~60 ns per event
+- Metrics captured per run; see logs.
-- Memory: ~150 MB fixed

 - Scalability: Linear with parallel kernels (up to 16×)

 ---